You don’t have to spend a fortune to see the world. Instead, here’s a list of 8 tips and tricks that can actually save you money when you travel.

 - Consider a B&B: If you think B&Bs are always more expensive than hotels, you might be in for a surprise.
 The fact is that they are often a more affordable way to stay.
 Plus, they come with a built-in breakfast, which can help you cut back on your food costs while you travel.

 - Tent Camp: Here’s another option for the adventurous: pack a tent.
-Tent camping can be an option even if your ultimate goal is to see metropolitan areas.
+Tent camping can work even if your ultimate goal is to see metropolitan areas.
 Many such cities have tent camping locations on their outskirts, just a short bus ride from all the main attractions.

-Be sure to look for a card that works well with your typical spending patterns.
-If you rarely eat out when you’re at home, for instance, don’t choose a card that weights rewards for this type of spending, but choose one that gives rewards for grocery spending.
-And be sure to choose a card that works with the airline you’re most likely to use.
-Or look for programs that allow for transferring of miles between programs so that you don’t risk being unable to use your miles.
+- Choose a card that fits your spending patterns: If you rarely eat out when you’re at home, for instance, don’t choose a card that weights rewards for this type of spending, but choose one that gives rewards for grocery spending.

 It’s tempting to think really big when it comes to travel.
 And there’s definitely a time and place for that when it’s in your budget.
 But don’t start going into debt or starving yourself on grocery expenses just to travel the world.